-PE is Power Education at St Joseph’s Catholic Primary School.
-We follow a Head, Heart, Hands Curriculum at St Joseph’s which not only enables out children to develop fundamental motor skills but it also encourages the development of a health mind, body and spirt to equip our children for life-long participant in sport and physical activity.
-We deliver high-quality physical education for all children through a balanced and varied PE curriculum.
-In the Early Years children develop 7 fundamental motor skills such as running, jumping, co-ordination, balance, agility, throwing and catching.
+PE is Powerful Education at St Joseph’s Catholic Primary School.
+We follow a Head, Heart, Hands Curriculum at St Joseph’s which not only enables out children to develop fundamental motor skills but it also encourages the development of a health mind, body and spirit.
+This equips our children for life-long skills to participant in sport and physical activity in school and beyond.
+We believe that an innovative, varied PE curriculum plus extra-curricular opportunities has a positive influence on the concentration, attitude and academic achievement of all our students.

+This process begins in the Early Years were children are introduced to key skills such as; running, jumping, co-ordination, balance, agility, throwing and catching.
 These are acquired through discrete Physical Development lessons such as Smart Moves, Mini Yoga and Bike Balancability and through embedded activities in their indoor and outdoor classroom environment.

-As the children progress throughout the school these core skills are then built upon and transferable skills are developed utilising traditional sports as a basis (see our long term plan, KS1 skills progression and KS2 Skills progression).
-More unusual sports are delivered to our pupils by our Sports Crew and Albion Ambassadors, our young leaders, who deliver intraschool competitions to all Keystages.
-This enables pupils to develop the skills necessary for competitive sport and to ensure pupils are ‘high school ready’ by the end of Year 6 whilst still being exposed to a variety of fun and engaging activities which inspire them to lead active lifestyles beyond school.
+As the children progress throughout the school these core skills are then built upon and transferable skills are developed through traditional sports (see our long term plan, KS1 skills progression and KS2 Skills progression for more info).
+This enables pupils to develop the skills necessary for competitive sport and ensures pupils are ‘high school ready’ by the end of Year 6.
+More unusual sports are delivered to our pupils by our Sports Crew and Albion Ambassadors, our young leaders, who deliver in school competitions to all pupils.
+It aims to introduce a variety of fun and engaging activities which inspire the children to lead active lifestyles beyond school.
 It also encourages our Keystage 2 pupils to develop valuable lifelong coaching and leadership skills.
-Check out PE and sporting blog to keep up to date with our latest intraschool and interschool competitions and results!

 How will St Joseph’s account for this funding?